Interested in Understanding How to Protect Your Assets for the Benefit of Your Children and Loved Ones?

 Are There Disadvantages to Using a Discretionary Trust?

 Almost every strategy and trust has some limitations.
 But they are often manageable.
-It is important to be aware of the downsides of a Discretionary Trust, when debating whether to create such a trust.
-Since a Discretionary Trust can protect assets from creditor claims as long as they remain in trust, one downside is that if the assets are distributed to the beneficiary, they then are considered part of the beneficiary’s estate and subject to claims of third parties.
+It is important to be aware of the downsides of a Discretionary Trust when considering whether to create one.
+Since a Discretionary Trust can protect assets from creditor claims as long as they remain in trust, one downside is that if the assets are distributed to the beneficiary, they are considered part of the beneficiary’s estate and subject to third-party claims.
 However, this is the case with all trusts, not just with Discretionary Trusts.
 Furthermore, if the assets are passed to a separate trust in which the child is the sole trustee, the child must be careful not to resign as trustee unless an independent trustee is in place.
-Such action will subject the assets to vulnerability of claims.
+Such action will expose the assets to claims.

 Fredrick P. Niemann Esq.

-Please call Fredrick P. Niemann, an experienced NJ Estate Planning Attorney, today toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+Please call Fredrick P. Niemann, an experienced NJ Estate Planning Attorney, today at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 He would be happy to help guide you through the process and answer any questions you may have.
 He looks forward to hearing from you.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Estate Planning Attorney